lfchaim/ecc/README.md

 $ java -jar ecc.jar genKeys
 ```

-This will generate the two files `public.key` and `private.key` under the `.secrete` folder in the user's home.
+This will generate the two files `public.key` and `private.key` under the `.ecc` folder in the user's home.
 A password will be required to protect the private key.

 The private key is stored using PBKDF2 with SHA-512 and AES-256 CBC mode with PKCS7 Padding.